lily-sf888/my-chakra/README.md

 * Heroku

 [My Chakras](https://agile-springs-89459.herokuapp.com/) let's the user register and login using passport authentication methods.
-The user's name and password information is stored inside the mongodb database which is hosted by mLab.
-Once the users are logged in they can choose which chakra meditation to try by clicking on one of the chakra links.
+The user's name, password and input information are stored inside the mongoDB database which is hosted by mLab.
+The pages of this app are written in EJS, a templating language where between <% %> JavaScript is executed.

-This brings the users to the individual chakra page, from there they are asked to do a meditation and yoga pose.
-They are asked to write down their experiences in three separate text input fields.

-The data from the three text input fields gets stored inside an object along with the user's name and password information.
-We use different mongoose methods to save, find and update our database with the user's input information.
-A response gets send to the front-end and updates it so that when users log in next time, they can see their input about the chakra saved from last time.
+After users enter their info and hit the submit button, data from the three input fields get stored inside an object along with the user's name and password.
+We use different mongoose methods to save, find and update our database with the user's input.
+A response gets send to the front-end and updates it so that when users log in next time, they can see their input saved in a paragraph below the input fields.
+The text of this paragraph gets replaced every time our users enter new information.

-Testing is done through Mocha, which in combination with Travis CI allows for continuous testing.
-Every time we push up to github, Travis CI automatically runs mocha and deploys directly to Heroku only if all the tests pass.
+Testing is done through Mocha, which in combination with Travis CI allows for continuous deployment.
+Every time we push up to Github, Travis CI automatically runs mocha and deploys directly to Heroku only if all the tests pass.